 - By Phone: Washington Healthplanfinder offers customer support to help you get the information you need to enroll in health coverage that best meets your needs and your budget.
 A trained representative will help educate you about your options and walk you through the enrollment process.
 The Washington Healthplanfinder Customer Support Center is open to enroll individuals, families and small businesses in quality health coverage and answer questions about financial help and the enrollment process.
 Toll-free support is available Monday through Friday.
 Call 1-855-WAFINDER (1-855-923-4633) or TTY/TDD 1-855-627-9604.

-- At UW Neighborhood Clinics: You can utilize any UW Medicine Hospital for assistance with questions or enrollment.
+- At UW Neighborhood Clinics: You can utilize Harborview or UW Medical Centers for assistance with questions or enrollment.

 Enrollment Assistance, Questions, and Appointment Scheduling